Securing Your Smartphone

 Keep your smartphone's operating system up to date.
 Google and Apple issue security and performance updates for Android and iOS, just as Microsoft regularly updates Windows.
 Make sure your smartphone operating system is up to date to keep it as hack-proof as possible.

 Stick to apps you can trust.
-The app stores managed by Apple and Google are your safest bet, although some malware has slipped through their vetting processes.
-And back up your data often.
-If your smartphone is compromised, the only remedy may be to wipe its memory clean and reinstall everything.
-You'll be glad you made a backup recently.
+The app stores managed by Apple and Google are your safest bet, although some malware occasionally slips through their vetting processes.
+Stick with popular apps that have lots of positive reviews, and you should be safe.

 Be as wary of MMS (multimedia text) messages as you are of files attached to emails.
 Either can contain malware that is activated when you click to view a file.
 And keep in mind that when you transfer files from your phone's SD memory card to your PC or Mac, you could be spreading an infected file.
 Anti-virus software on your desktop or laptop will help to catch and quarantine these files.